lukeslater0961/shoot-em-ducks/README.md

 - **Low-Poly Art Style**: Employs a minimalist design ethos to enhance visual clarity while maintaining stylistic appeal.
 - **First-Person Perspective**: Allows unrestricted aiming and visual exploration, with player mobility intentionally constrained to heighten focus on shooting mechanics.
 - **Environments**: Includes main menu and game menu environments, designed to reflect the low-poly aesthetic.
-- **Crosshair**: A functional crosshair is implemented for aiming assistance.
 - **HUD**: HUD visuals are under active development to enhance user interaction and immersion.

 ---